emidombek/career-analyzer/README.md

  ### ✨ Features

  **Take the Survey:**
-  - Interactive survey covering career satisfaction, change factors, and remote work preference.
+  - An interactive survey covering career satisfaction, change factors, and remote work preference.
-  - Responses stored and used for analysis.
+  - Responses are stored and used for analysis.

  **View Survey Result Statistics:**
   - Statistical analysis of survey data, including count, demographics, and response percentages.